-North Memorial Heart & Vascular Institute offers vascular ultrasound evaluation for patients experiencing from symptomatic varicose veins or venous insufficiencies, a condition in which the veins have problems sending blood from the legs back to the heart.
+North Memorial Heart & Vascular Institute offers vascular ultrasound screening for patients experiencing symptomatic varicose veins or venous insufficiency, a condition in which the veins have problems sending blood from the legs back to the heart.
 If treatment is recommended, our interventional cardiologists use the latest technology known as Endovenous Laser Treatment (EVLT).
 This procedure may be complimented with sclerotherapy and/or microphlebectomy.